paulweichhart/Portfolio/README.md

 This is a companion Repository of the Swift, SwiftUI & Combine Articles posted on [www.paulweichhart.com](https://www.paulweichhart.com)
 The project grew quite quickly & gists were getting hard to follow — that's why I created a separate Project to make the code more readable.

 This project is just a Playground for getting started with Combine & SwiftUI — please refer to the Blog Posts to get more insights on the Design & Code decisions.
+I tried to avoid using `Never`, Force unwrapping variables & show appropriate Error Messages to the User.

 ![https://www.paulweichhart.com/img/mvvm.png "Simulator Screenshot of the Portfolio App"](https://www.paulweichhart.com/img/mvvm.png "Simulator Screenshot of the Portfolio App")